vikashkumar0x/Finance-Dashboard-Power-BI/README.md

 # Finance-Dashboard-Power-BI

 ## Project Description
-This Finance Performance Dashboard is created using Power BI.
+-This Finance Performance Dashboard is created using Power BI.
-It provides insights into sales, profit, profit margin, and units sold across different countries and business segments.
+-It provides insights into sales, profit, profit margin, and units sold -across different countries and business segments.

 ## Objectives
-Analyse overall financial performance
+-Analyse overall financial performance
-Track sales and profit trends over time
+-Track sales and profit trends over time
-Identify top-performing and low-performing business segments Compare regional and segment-wise financial contribution Enable interactive analysis using filters and slicers
+-Identify top-performing and low-performing business segments -Compare regional and segment-wise financial contribution -Enable interactive analysis using filters and slicers

 The goal of this project is to enable stakeholders to quickly understand key financial metrics, identify trends, and make informed, data-driven decisions.

 ## Key KPIs
-Total Sales
+-Total Sales
-Total Profit
+-Total Profit
-Profit Margin
+-Profit Margin
-Units Sold
+-Units Sold

 ## Dashboard Highlights
 Country-wise sales and profit analysis